YourNiceCv

 9

-Reference UK-relevant experience: 'Increased sales at Tesco', not generic US companies unknown to UK recruiters.
+Reference Worldwide-relevant experience: 'Increased sales at Tesco', not generic US companies unknown to US recruiters.

 10